FCanberk/coflight-prep/README.md

 ### Description

-Coflight is about inspecting pricing policies (strategies) of airline companies and proving the rumors are right or wrong on social media which says deleting cookies effects ticket prices.
+Coflight is about inspecting pricing policies (strategies) of airline companies and proving the rumors are right or wrong on social media which says deleting cookies affects ticket prices.

 In this project we will check plane ticket prices to see if there's any differences between deleting and not deleting cookies.